For people with a chronic health condition - especially kidney disease

 Dialysis Transport Information booklets

-These transport information booklets detail the options that should be available in your State, to assist you in attending your local dialysis clinic.
+Options that should be available in your State to assist you in attending your local dialysis clinic.
 You may need to use a combination of services.
-Talk to staff at your local dialysis clinic if unable to find a transport solution.
+Talk to staff at your dialysis clinic if unable to find a transport solution.

 Dialysis Transport Options - ACT